 Vembanad or Kochi Lake

-This lake is among the most famous Cochin tourist places.
+This lake is among the most famous tourist attractions of Kochi (cochin) city.
 This is the longest lake in India.
 There are several islands like Vypin, Bolgatty, Vallarpadam, Willingdon in this lake that falls in the Kochi region.
 Enjoy a beautiful sunset on this lake in a boat ride.